11 Surprising Facts About Living in Mauritius You Need to Know

 When I can’t find something locally in Mauritius, I usually turn to online shopping through Temu or Amazon.

-While it does take a few weeks for deliveries to arrive, it’s a convenient option for getting items that aren’t readily available on the island.
+Deliveries take a few weeks to arrive.
+However, it’s a convenient option for getting items that aren’t readily available on the island.

 You can shop on Temu or Amazon here for delivery anywhere in Mauritius.